slateci/slate-puppet/README.md

 Thus, this module could be used solely to bring up a Kubernetes cluster, or used solely to register an existing cluster with SLATE.

 This module uses Hiera extensively, nearly all parameters must be passed in through Hiera.
+See `data/slate.yaml` for the default SLATE specific Hiera parameters and `data/kubernetes.yaml` for the default Kubernetes specific Hiera parameters.

 ## Setup